Swegbloo/Nemoh/doc/main.rst

 Test-cases
 ==========

-The following test cases are provided for verification with the original Aquaplus software (which is the ancestor of NEMOH) and/or HYDROSTAR commercial software :raw-latex:`\cite{HYDROSTAR}`.
+The following test cases are provided for verification with the original Aquaplus software (which is the ancestor of NEMOH) and/or HYDROSTAR commercial software :cite:p:`HYDROSTAR`.
 Note that Tecplot’s layout files ``.lay`` are provided in the relevant test case folder for plotting in Tecplot.

 -  **1_Cylinder**: half-symmetric body mesh, deep water case, wave direction :math:`0^{\circ}`.
 The results are shown in :numref:`fig:Cylinder`.